Canned Peach Pie Recipe

 How long does it take for fruit pie to thicken?

-It usually takes about 45 minutes to an hour for the fruit pie to thicken.
-However, if you find that your pie is not thickening, you can cook it for an additional 15 minutes.
+The fruit pie usually thickens in 45 minutes to an hour.
+However, if it does not, you can cook it for an additional 15 minutes.

 Can I use a store-bought pie crust for this recipe?

 Yes, you can use a store-bought pie crust for this recipe.
-However, if you do, be sure to follow the instructions on the package.
-Also, if you’re not using a deep-dish pie crust, you’ll need to adjust the recipe to only half of the peaches and cornstarch.
+However, if you do, follow the instructions on the package.
+Also, if you’re not using a deep-dish pie crust, adjust the recipe to only half of the peaches and cornstarch.

 Can I substitute frozen peaches for fresh in a pie?